Time (The Revelator): Recording

 According to Rawlings, "I Dream a Highway" had never been played before it was recorded.
 "So, we played it twice and I edited both versions together.
 But, I wanted that because I knew it was a minor song that had ...
 There was a lot that could happen with the harmonies and the guitar playing than if we'd done it a lot of times, so we could just travel through a lot more of it than if we knew where we were supposed to start and where we were supposed to end."

 Critical reception

 Welch and Rawlings received a great deal of recognition for their work on Time.
 The album received many award nominations and was included on many "best album of the year" lists by critics.
 It has since been included on a number of "best of all time" lists.

-In 2009, the album was ranked #7 on Paste's "The 50 Best Albums of the Decade" list.
+In 2009, the album was ranked number 7 on Paste's "The 50 Best Albums of the Decade" list.
 It was also included in the book 1001 Albums You Must Hear Before You Die.
 The album was ranked 64 on Rolling Stone magazine's list of the 100 greatest albums of the decade, and in 2020 the album was ranked number 348 in their updated list of the 500 Greatest Albums of All Time.